MicrosoftDocs/cpp-docs/docs/standard-library/bit-functions.md

 ### Return Value

- The smallest power of 2 greater than or equal to `value`.
+ The smallest power of two greater than or equal to `value`.

 ### Example